augmenos/AugmenosCode/README.md

 To start using Augmenos Code, follow these steps:

+1. [Download](https://apps.apple.com/app/augmenos-code/id6544806836) from the App Store on Apple Vision Pro.

+OR

-1. Download the Xcode project folder.
+1. Download this repo with the Xcode project folder.
 2. Open in Xcode 15.4+ with visionOS 1.2+ simulator installed.
 3. Add signing team under Target "Signing and Capabilities".
 4. Build and launch the app on Apple Vision Pro (or simulator)!